Introduction to the teaching and learning of Writing at Wickhambreaux CEPS

 Hayley Redmond has been a Primary School Teacher since 1994.
 She has taught in schools in London and Kent and has been teaching as the School Reading Manager, and more recently, as English Subject Leader at Wickhambreaux CEPS since 2011.
 She is a trained and experienced Reading Recovery Teacher as well as being a trained trainer for the Better Reading Partnership and she has successfully established this intervention programme in many primary and secondary schools across Kent.

 We are lucky to have Hayley here as a specialist teacher in literacy, as in 2017, she completed a Masters in Education, with a focus upon Literacy and Learning.
-She is also an accredited Associate Member of the British Dyslexia Association which enables her to assess, diagnose and support children with dyslexia.
+She has been an accredited Associate Member of the British Dyslexia Association which enables her to assess, diagnose and support children with dyslexia.
+She is also an Academic Associate Lecturer for Christ Church University in Primary Initial Teacher Education.

 Spoken language underpins the successful development of reading and writing, so all Wickhambreaux pupils are assisted in making their thinking clear to themselves as well as others, with a keen focus upon developing their confidence and competence in spoken language and listening skills.
 This is achieved by teaching children the understanding of and how to use the variety of tools needed for discussion and debate, along with the integration of role play informally through child initiated play and the wider school environment and also more formally through drama and literature performance and response and for a range of audiences.
 Alongside these ongoing opportunities, pupils will also meet frequent opportunities to orally communicate across a range of contexts with increasing competence via work in groups of different sizes, ie pairs, small and large groups, whilst receiving support and constructive feedback on how to improve their knowledge and skills and utilise these to further enhance their various means of communication.
 This will occur not only in English lessons, but across the breadth of the school’s rich curriculum.